|

 UNITS AND GUIDELINESGovernment guidelines

 How alcohol effects us depends on many factors such as your age, size, sex and health.
 How quickly you drink, and whether it is with food or on an empty stomach, also effects how quickly you absorb alcohol.
 8th January 2016 the UK Chief Medical Officers changed their guidelines for low risk drinking.The Government looks at the risks and benefits of drinking alcohol and has been able to draw up safe or low risk guidelines for alcohol consumption.
 These are, for healthy adults, 14 units per week.
 The guidelines state that 'if you do drink as much as 14 units per week, it is best to spread this evenly over 3 days or more'.
 Click here for more information You should not 'save up' units and drink heavily at the weekends.
 This has become known as binge drinking.
 Binge drinking over one or two nights a week can lead to health problems and anti-social behaviour.
 The latest guidelines from The Chief Medical Officer recommend that "To keep short term health risks from single drinking occasions to a low level, men and women can: limit the total amount of alcohol consumed on any occasion; drink more slowly, with food, and alternating with water.
-What is a unit of alcohol?A unit is 8g or 10 ml of pure alcohol - that is half a pint of average strength beer, or a single shot of vodka - a 175ml glass of wine at 12% will contain 2 units.
-Your body (mainly your liver) takes about an hour to break down a unit of alcohol.

 |